complight/complight.github.io/docs/documentation/year_at_a_glance_2025.md

 Firstly, Zicong quickly mastered the replication of established hologram simulation algorithms involving light propagation techniques in free space, and learned to simulate holograms as if displayed using a holographic display.
 Through a rigorous series of experiments, Zicong generated structured guidance on the performance of learned hologram compression algorithms.
 In this context, Zicong is focused on Variational Autoencoder and Neural Implicit Representation structures.
-Zicong's well prepared documentation and assessments formulated the basis of a submission to the prestigious **SIGGRAPH 2025 Poster Track**.
+Zicong's well prepared documentation and assessments formulated the basis of a submission to the prestigious **ACM SIGGRAPH 2025** Poster Track.

 <figure markdown>